pierclgr/CRISPRLearner/README.md

 # CRISPRLearner
 A deep learning based system to predict CRISPR/Cas9 on target cleavage efficiency.
-Project made for bachelor's degree thesis and for homonymous paper.
+Source code of the homonymous paper.